sohampadhye007/Road_segmentation_for_autonomous_vehicles/README.md

 # 3.Using Detectron2 for instance segmentation
 we have also used the Detectron architecture proposed by MetaAi for instance.
 It is also a good model

+# Results from Detectron2 model on instance segmentaion

 # Installation <br>
 To use this project, you will need to install the following dependencies: <br>